-Summary of project objectives

-(10 lines max)
+Summary of project objectives (10 lines max)

 In the last years, tropical transitions (TT) have occurred very close to Iberia and surrounding areas.
 High-resolution simulations of TTs using improved models are needed to analyse the atmospheric dynamics of these systems.
 In this sense, in SPESMART several observed TTs (the strongest TTs > 90 percentile in wind speed) are simulated using the WRF and HARMONIE-AROME models.
-Moreover, the effective resolutions of these models when simulating the TTs are investigated, analyzing the energetic spectral budget of the turbulence kinetic energy in each model.

-Simulations of these events using projections in areas nearby the Iberian Peninsula will provide knowledge about these atmospheric systems and their behaviour with respect to the Anthropogenic Climate Change (ACC).
-To do this, EC-Earth projections are used with different climate scenarios to study, simulate, and examine possible changes in frequency, tracking and intensity of several TTs.
+Moreover, simulations of these events using projections in areas nearby the Iberian Peninsula will provide knowledge about these atmospheric systems and their behaviour with respect to the Anthropogenic Climate Change (ACC).
+To do this, EC-Earth projections will be used.
+Thus, different climate scenarios will be analysed to study, simulate, and examine possible changes in frequency, tracking and intensity of several TTs.

-Summary of problems encountered
+Summary of problems encountered (10 lines max)